-Halcrow found that the increase in 2012-13 expenditure over that incurred in 2011-12 is around \$14.2 million (\$10.2 million plus \$4.0 million) after adjustment for the transfer of 31 staff out of corporate roles.
-The Authority notes QUU's contention that the additional cost of the ICT program in the revised 2011-12 corporate costs are not in fact double counted.
+For the Draft Report, Halcrow found that the increase in 2012-13 expenditure over that incurred in 2011-12 is around \$14.2 million (\$10.2 million plus \$4.0 million) after adjustment for the transfer of 31 staff out of corporate roles.
 Taking into account the results of its benchmarking and given the inherent difficulties in comparing corporate cost across entities, Halcrow concluded that 25% or around \$4 million of the increase in QUU's proposed corporate costs increase is inefficient.

 Halcrow noted that this should be adjusted for the recommended reduction in employee expenses as noted above.
-Given that these represent around 26% of corporate costs, a net reduction of \$2.95 million is proposed.
+Given that these represent around 26% of corporate costs, a net reduction of \$2.95 million was proposed.

-The Authority notes that Halcrow has drawn on a range of indicators to form its view that QUU's corporate costs are above efficient levels.
-The Authority has accepted Halcrow's proposed adjustment to corporate costs.
+In the Draft Report, the Authority noted that Halcrow had drawn on a range of indicators to form its view that QUU's corporate costs are above efficient levels.
+The Authority accepted Halcrow's proposed adjustment to corporate costs.